-- i.
-Equip students with engineering skills through hands-on laboratories and workshop. - ii.
+- iii.
+Equip students with engineering skills through hands-on laboratories and workshop. - iv.
 Comply to MQA and ETAC Standard

-Student will go through four month of Industrial Training with established mechanical engineering firm or government sector in order to expose them with real working experience as an technician or assistant mechanical engineer.
-Also, the students to gain additional qualifications, broaden their knowledge in order to qualify for entry into honours or postgraduate programs, or undertake professional development for a range of purposes.
+Student will go through four months of Industrial Training with established mechanical engineering firm or government sector in order to expose them with real working experience as a technician or assistant mechanical engineer.
+Also, the students to gain additional qualifications, broaden their knowledge in order to qualify for entry into honors or postgraduate programs, or undertake professional development for a range of purposes.